-In 1986, demand in the commercial sector of the region was about 4,000 average megawatts and by 2012 this sector's demand was more than 6,300 average megawatts.
+In 1986, demand in the commercial sector of the region was about 4,000 average megawatts and by 2012 this sector's demand had grown to more than 6,300 average megawatts.
 Electricity intensity in the sector has increased.
 Electricity intensity in the commercial sector is measured in kilowatt hours used per square foot.
 In 1997, the commercial sector's average electricity intensity was about 10.6 kilowatt hours per square foot.
 By 2003, it had increased to about 11.6 kilowatt hours per square foot.
-As shown in Figure E -10, since 2003, however, the intensity of electricity use in the commercial sector has been declining or has remained stable.
+However, as shown in Figure E -10, since its peak in 2003, the electricity intensity of the commercial sector has been declining or remained stable.